you can find the book at:

 I wanted this book to be so about empowerment but it was so bad how lacking the empathy was towards the females vs the amount of care was taken into sympathising with the boys she slept with, especially since they cheated on their girlfriends with Mercedes.
 But I felt so bad for her when she receives the brunt of the abuse from the girlfriends.

-Also, the character of Faye felt so forced and was such an obvious plot device to put Mercy and Zach together. (mercy’s like oh this new girl is hotter than me, zach is obvs going to like her better than me, despite zach being so blatantly obvious about his feelings towards Mercy) The use of a stereotype with the spanish exchange student and his broken english language who coerces Mercedes into consenting to sex was something that just didn’t sit well with me.
-At all.
-Mercedes shames her supposed best friend for wanting to wait until marriage and treats her mother like shit, and when she attempts to try to fix their relationship, she just chucks it back into her face.
+Also, the character of Faye felt so forced and was such an obvious plot device to put Mercy and Zach together.
+(Mercy’s like oh this new girl is hotter than me, Zach is obvs going to like her better than me, despite Zach being so blatantly obvious about his feelings towards Mercy)

 I think the biggest issue I had with this novel was the message it sent about consent.
 Twice Mercedes tells boys to disregard consent, and completely misrepresents consent and confuses what is a very clear case of rape.
-I also didn’t enjoy how the trauma Mercy exhibits is never fully addressed despite it’s obviously a huge factor in Mercedes choices.
+And it isn’t really addressed and questioned.

 Overall, a novel that was filled with potential.
 This novel is set in our modern world where women are valued as object based solely on their sexual availability to men.
-I understand where Mercedes was coming from, despite being completely different to her.
-Don’t be bogged down by my low rating, it’s a good because the book does point out an important double standard about sexually active girls and teen boys and does portray a realistic and challenge to slut-shaming and double standards.
+I understand where Mercedes was coming from, but this book wasn’t for me.
+Don’t be bogged down by my low rating, it’s good because the book does point out an important double standard about sexually active girls and teen boys and does portray a realistic and challenge to slut-shaming and double standards.